MichaelCurrin/my-github-projects/docs/development.md

 At build time:

-- GithHub metadata - A request is done to GitHub API through the Jekyll Github Metadata plugin, which adds `site.github` to the templating namespace.
+- GithHub metadata - A request is done to GitHub API through the Jekyll GitHub Metadata plugin, which adds `site.github` to the templating namespace.
 This includes details about the owner, the current repo (based on the remote origin if local) and public repos.
 - GraphQL request - A request is done to GitHub GraphQL API using this project's custom plugin.

 When saving changes to the repo, the server will restart.
-The Github metadata will not be fetched again but any changes to changes to templating will be applied.
+The GitHub metadata will not be fetched again but any changes to changes to templating will be applied.
 The GraphQL request will also be done - investigation could be done to avoid this happening.

 ## Running scripts